James Ward-Prowse

-Originally a member of Southampton's youth teams, Ward-Prowse made his first-team debut for the club in October 2011, and signed his first professional contract in May 2012.
-He became a regular for Southampton, and has been playing his entire professional career with them ever since, being appointed as captain in June 2020.
-In January 2021, he played his 300th game for the club.
+Originally a member of Southampton's youth teams, Ward-Prowse made his first-team debut in October 2011, and signed his first professional contract in 2012.
+He became a regular for Southampton and was appointed as captain in 2020.
+In 2023, he played his 400th game for the club, before leaving for West Ham United the same year.
+After one season, he moved on loan to Nottingham Forest.

-He has represented England at under-17, under-19 and under-20 levels and earned 31 caps and scored 6 goals at under-21 level, also serving as captain.
-He made his senior international debut in March 2017 in a 1–0 away defeat to then World champions Germany.
+Ward-Prowse has represented England at under-17, under-19 and under-20 levels and earned 31 caps and scored 6 goals at under-21 level, also serving as captain.
+He made his senior international debut in March 2017 in a 1–0 away defeat to Germany.

 Early and personal life

-Ward-Prowse was born in Portsmouth, Hampshire and is the son of John Ward-Prowse, a barrister.
+Born in Portsmouth, Hampshire, Ward-Prowse is the son of John Ward-Prowse, a barrister.
 Although his family are Portsmouth supporters, Ward-Prowse joined their South Coast derby rivals Southampton at the age of eight.

-Ward-Prowse and his wife, Olivia, have one son named Oscar born in 2018.
+Ward-Prowse and his wife, Olivia, have one son, born in 2018.

 Club career

 Early years

-After playing locally for East Lodge from the age of 6, Ward-Prowse joined the Southampton Academy at the age of eight, later featuring in every match for the under-18 team in the 2010–11 season before becoming a full-time scholar in 2011.
-While at the Southampton academy, he secretly trained with non-league Havant & Waterlooville in order to "toughen" himself.
+After playing locally for East Lodge from the age of six, Ward-Prowse joined the Southampton Academy at the age of eight, later featuring in every match for the under-18 team in the 2010–11 season before becoming a full-time scholar in 2011.
+While at the Southampton academy, he secretly trained with non-League team Havant & Waterlooville to "toughen" himself.

+Southampton

 2011–2014

-Ward-Prowse was first called up to the Southampton first team in October 2011, when he made his debut at the age of 16 in the League Cup against Crystal Palace.
+Ward-Prowse was first called up to the Southampton first team in October 2011, when he made his debut at the age of 16 in the Football League Cup against Crystal Palace.
 In his second starting appearance for the team, Ward-Prowse scored Southampton's first goal in a 2–1 win over Coventry City to help his side through to the fourth round of the FA Cup.
 Following the club's promotion to the top flight in May 2012, Ward-Prowse was one of four youth players offered a professional contract for their return to the Premier League, along with Jack Stephens, Luke Shaw, and Calum Chambers.

 Ward-Prowse made his Premier League debut for Southampton on the opening day of the 2012–13 season, playing the first 65 minutes of a 3–2 loss against reigning champions Manchester City.
 After the match, his performance was described by manager Nigel Adkins as "outstanding".
 After a substitute appearance against Wigan Athletic, the 17-year-old returned to the starting line-up for the third match of the campaign against Manchester United, continuing to draw praise from commentators.
 In November, shortly after his 18th birthday, Ward-Prowse signed a five-year contract with Southampton, amidst speculation that he might leave the club in the near future.